 Your Financial Need is the Cost of Attendance minus your ability to pay that cost.
-The Expected Family Contribution (EFC) is an estimate of your ability to pay your costs.
-The EFC is calculated based on your family’s financial circumstances, as reported on your financial aid application.
+Your family contribution is an estimate of your ability to pay your costs.
+The family contribution is calculated based on your family’s financial circumstances, as reported on your financial aid application each year.

-The EFC consists of a parent contribution and a student contribution: Students are expected to contribute to their educational costs from their own savings/assets, and usually from their income.
-The parent contribution is calculated based on income and assets compared to the household size and any siblings enrolled in college.
+The family contribution consists of a parent contribution and a student contribution: Students are expected to contribute to their educational costs from their own savings/assets, and usually from their income.
+The parent contribution is calculated based on income and assets compared to the household size and any siblings concurrently enrolled in college.
 We also note any special circumstances reported on your aid application.

 What costs does financial aid cover?